tokio-rs/website-next/content/tokio/getting-started/hello-world.md

 time, the thread is blocked.

-With asynchronous programming, operations that cannot complete immediately are deferred to the background.
-The program continues running, doing other things.
-Once the operation completes, the program receives the result and continues processing from where it left off.
+With asynchronous programming, operations that cannot complete immediately are suspended to the background.
+The thread is not blocked, and can continue running other things.
+Once the operation completes, the task is unsuspended and continues processing from where it left off.
+Our example from before only has one task, so nothing happens while it is suspended, but asynchronous programs typically have many such tasks.

 While asynchronous programming can result in faster applications, often times it results in much more complicated programs.
 The programmer is required to track